Choi0619/Web-Development-Labs/README.md

 # lab1
-This is lab1 from ITMD-361 class.
+This is my repo for my lab1 from ITMD-361 class.